HelmholtzAI-Consultants-Munich/XAI-Tutorials/README.md

 ## Contributions

 Comments and input are very welcome!
-If you have a suggestion or think something should be changed, please open an issue or submit a pull request.
+If you have a suggestion or think something should be changed, please open an issue, submit a pull request or send an email to [Lisa Barros de Andrade e Sousa](mailto:lisa.barros@helmholtz-munich.de) or [Donatella Cea](mailto:donatella.cea@helmholtz-munich.de).

 All content is publicly available under the Creative Commons Attribution License: https://creativecommons.org/licenses/by/4.0/